KQM-git/TCL/docs/characters/anemo/sucrose.md

 * A4 effect can be triggered even when Sucrose is not on the field.
 * A4 effect is dynamic in multiswirl situations.
 * A4 shares 20% of Kazuha's C2 EM.
+* A4 effect persists for its full duration even when this character leaves party.
+Click [here](../../evidence/combat-mechanics/party-mechanics.md#debuffsteam-buffs-with-duration-persist-after-applier-leaves-party) for the finding.

 </TabItem>
 </Tabs>